 Where does the conceptual model initially come from?
-Figure 1 gives a clue.
+The oval shape in figure 1, reproduced in figure 3 provides a clue.

 The conceptual model emerges from a combination of the four elements in the oval shape Leaving aside creativity for the moment, the conceptual model emerges from current and past observation and experience together with a study of the relevant literature.